darrenjw/blog/drafts/evil.md

 PLOT HERE

-Don't close this plot yet, as this will confuse the REPL, just switch back to the REPL and continue.
+Don't close this plot yet, as this will confuse the REPL.
+Just switch back to the REPL and continue.

 ### Displaying a sequence of plots